SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 23 October, 2024
+### 📅 Thursday, 24 October, 2024
 ------
 ### Events
 ------
-On October 23rd, one of the notable events in the United States is Mole Day, which is celebrated by chemistry enthusiasts.
+One notable event that occurs annually in the United States on October 24 is "United Nations Day."
 Here are some key points about this event:

-- **Mole Day**: Celebrated on October 23rd from 6:02 AM to 6:02 PM, in reference to the Avogadro number (6.02 x 10^23).
-- **Purpose**: The day is intended to foster interest in chemistry and honor the concept of the
+- **United Nations Day:**
+  - Celebrated annually on October 24.
+  - Marks the anniversary of the entry into force of the United Nations Charter in 1945.
+  - Recognizes the efforts and achievements of the United Nations in promoting peace, security, and human rights across the globe.
+  - Observed worldwide with various events,
 ### Positive Qoute
 ------
-"🌟 Embrace the magic of new beginnings and let your light shine brighter every day! ✨😊"
+"Embrace the journey, not just the destination! 🌟🚀 Every step forward is a step towards greatness. 💪✨"